CrowdStrike/Cloud-AWS/Agent-Install-Examples/Terraform-bootstrap-s3/README.md

 #CrowdStrike Sensor Version (ex falcon-sensor_5.27.0-9104_amd64.deb)
 crwd_sensor = "falcon-sensor_5.43.0-10803_amd64.deb"
 ```
-API credentials must be supplied for the AWS account that you are planning to deploy the template into.
-However you choose to supply credentials with a cred file/profile or manually add the API key and secret key in the tfvars file.
+API credentials must be supplied for the AWS account where the template will be deployed.
+However you can choose to supply credentials with a cred file/profile or manually add the API key and secret key into the terraform.tfvars file.
 If you choose to use the manual method, you will also need to uncomment the following lines from the network.tf file:
 ```bash
 #access_key = var.aws_access_key
 #secret_key = var.aws_secret_key